18F/api-standards/README.md

 These standards assume the APIs will be generally "RESTful".
 However, many of the standards are equally appropriate for other types of web service.
 Specific recommendations are provided for [SOAP web services](#soap-web-services).

 ### They don't look under the covers
 Because APIs may be developed with multiple technologies, these standards avoid details internal to the development of the application or unique to a development platform.
-They focus on the "externals" such as user experience and interfaces.
+They gnerally focus on the "externals" that will be exposed to users.

 ## Overall Considerations